josalhor/WebModels/README.md

 choco install make
 ```

-## Documentation

-You can find basic functionality of our site in the DOMAIN.md file.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.